 I am passionate about growth – for people and in business – and have experienced first-hand that trusted relationships powerfully accelerate the achievement of both personal and corporate goals.
-For three years, I led a multi-level internal learning program through which we educated over 750 consultants in Being a Trusted Advisor.
-As a result, we saw marked improvement in client satisfaction, account expansion and employee satisfaction.

 My Trust Temperament™

 In my first role as a project leader, we made a mistake early in our data analysis phase.
 We immediately corrected it when the client pointed it out.
 Two weeks later, when the head of the affected department called me in for an early morning meeting, the data errors weren’t even on my mind.